popgemy/remarkable-owl/content/pages/index.md

     image: /images/stbl.png
     image_alt: App preview
     title: Coda is here for evryone.
-    content: >+
+    content: >
-      Coda is big community make evryone Create, build and scale DeFi projects, tools,websites and communities based in security and safe.
+      Coda is a big community makes everyone Create, build and scale Defi projects, tools, websites, and communities based in security and trust.

       make your crypto live.

       Make your work easy.
     actions:
       - label: Meet the developer community
         url: /features